domjos1994/UniTrackerMobile/README.md

 The Library is under the MIT-License.<br/>
 A copy of the License is in the License-Folder.

+###  Android FilePicker
+The Application uses Android FilePicker from Angad Singh.<br/>
+The Library is licensed under the Apache License Version 2..<br/>
+A copy of the License is in the License-Folder.

 ## License

 Copyright (C)  2019 Domjos